-Our regular Parkour classes will always be outdoors, and are demanding, physical and technical.
+Our regular Outdoor classes run in all weather and are demanding, physical and technical.
 Outdoors, you will learn to use the environment to challenge yourself, overcome obstacles, get stronger, fitter and more confident in your own abilities.

-Access Parkour is a solution to a problem.
+Access Parkour started as a solution to a problem.

 Somewhere in the last few decades, we stopped moving and started sitting.
 Children stopped playing and started gaming.
 The majority of employment moved from physically demanding activities to nine-to-five office jobs.
 Many would argue that this is good.
 Life is not as hard as it used to be, and most people live more comfortable lives.